-The Company's investment strategy allows for the use of derivative securities.
+The Company's investment strategy allows for the limited use of derivative securities.
 The Company invests in call options to manage specific market risks; such derivative instruments are recorded at fair value, and shown as part of "other liabilities" on its consolidated balance sheets.
-Additionally, the Company invests in put options to manage specific market risks; such derivative instruments are recorded at fair value, and shown as part of "equity securities" on its consolidated balance sheets.
+Additionally, the Company invests in put options to manage specific market risks; such derivative instruments are recorded at fair value, and are included in "equity securities" in the Company's consolidated balance sheets.

 The Company invests in total return swaps ("swaps") through a Master Confirmation of Total Return Swap Transactions agreement, and recognizes the swap derivatives at fair value.
 The derivative assets and derivative liabilities relating to these transactions are included in "other assets" and "other liabilities," respectively, in the Company's consolidated balance sheets.
-At December 31, 2021 and 2020, the Company had collateral funds held by the counterparty of \$72.3 million and \$67.1 million, respectively, included in "short-term investments" in the Company's consolidated balance sheets.
+At December 31, 2022 and 2021, the Company had collateral funds held by the counterparty of \$44.4 million and \$72.3 million, respectively, included in "short-term investments" in the Company's consolidated balance sheets.

 The fair value of such options and swaps are based on observable inputs and classified in Level 2 of the valuation hierarchy.
 Realized and unrealized gains and losses from investment derivatives are included in "net investment income (loss)" in the Company's consolidated statements of income (loss).
-The Company did not hold any derivatives designated as hedging instruments at December 31, 2021 and 2020.
+The Company did not hold any derivatives designated as hedging instruments at December 31, 2022 and 2021.